numpy/numpy/doc/source/reference/ufuncs.rst

-.. sectionauthor:: adapted from "Guide to Numpy" by Travis E. Oliphant
+.. sectionauthor:: adapted from "Guide to NumPy" by Travis E. Oliphant

 .. _ufuncs: